vendablefall/blog.leet.cloud/_posts/2018-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 sudo gluster nfs-ganesha enable
 ```

-Finally we export the volume.
+Finally, we export the volume.
 Still on Node1.

  ```bash
 sudo gluster vol set notAsSimple ganesha.enable on
 ```

-Everything shoul now be up and running you can test mount the NFS volume using one of the virtual IP's.
+Everything should now be up and running you can test mount the NFS volume using one of the virtual IP's.

  ```bash
 sudo mount node1v:/notAsSimple /mnt/NFS-ganesha
  ```

-Hopefully everything is working now and with the help of [kkeithley's](http://blog.gluster.org/2015/10/linux-scale-out-nfsv4-using-nfs-ganesha-and-glusterfs-one-step-at-a-time/) post, [my original post]({{ site.url }}/linux/2017/08/17/sharing-a-glusterfs-volume-with-nfs-ganesha.html) and this post you have a good hang of what is required to setup a replicated gluster volume and then export it with NFSGanesha.
+Hopefully, everything is working now and with the help of [kkeithley's](http://blog.gluster.org/2015/10/linux-scale-out-nfsv4-using-nfs-ganesha-and-glusterfs-one-step-at-a-time/) post, [my original post]({{ site.url }}/linux/2017/08/17/sharing-a-glusterfs-volume-with-nfs-ganesha.html) and this post you have a good hang of what is required to set up a replicated gluster volume and then export it with NFS-Ganesha.

-Untill next time!
+Until next time!